Curtis Palmer Program

 About Us

-After rapid growth the Curtis Palmer Program applied for its own independent Charity Number and now focus on helping those within the Policing Family.
-The remit of care is both serving and retired Police Officers and Police Staff.
+We recognise the trauma and stress that military veterans and those within the policing family have/ will be exposed to.
 The sickness cost for many Police Forces is over a million pound a year and the joint number one reason for sickness nationally is PTSD/stress.
 The CPP offers help to the physically injured/ill and those suffering with stress, anxiety, depression, PTSD or their mental health wellbeing.
-We focus on getting staff back to work in a better place using the NHS 5 steps to mental health wellbeing.
+We focus on getting staff back to work in a better place using the NHS 5 steps to mental health wellbeing or allowing those no longer in the work place to gain a better quality of life/ better mental health wellbeing.

 Find out more